 And so– to usher us all into those happy, gentle spring rains– lets take a moment to celebrate recipes that use my favorite spring veggie.
 Rhubarb Recipes.

 Rhubarb is a tart spring vegetable that’s in season from April to June.
 (Some grocery stores might stock it year round.)

-Rhubarb or Rainbow Chard: I have, in the past, confused rhubarb with rainbow chard.
-Rhubarb stalks are often (but not always) sold without the poisonous pale green leaves.
-Rainbow chard has edible, large, dark, leafy greens on top.
+Rhubarb stalks are typically sold without the poisonous pale green leaves.
+Red chard has edible, large, dark, leafy greens on top.

 How Do I Pick Out the Best Rhubarb?

 The best rhubarb should be firm and glossy– similar to the best celery.
 Pass on the flimsy or wilted stalks.
 Keep your rhubarb in a cool, dry space (like the fridge), and try to use it within a week.

 Quick Tip: Did you forget to use your rhubarb, and it went limp?
 Try soaking it in cool water for about 30 minutes to help perk it back up.